 An ASX-listed technology company wanted to assess the security of their WiFi environment over a period of time.
 They wanted accurate visibility and to know what WiFi was in their environment.
 We also wanted to use this trial to improve the HackHunter technology and refine our algorithms to reduce false positives.

-We installed 4 HackHunter Vision continuous monitoring sensors with hosts (Raspberry Pi) in their office for a period of 6 months.
+We installed 4 HackHunter Vision indoor continuous monitoring sensors in their office for a period of 6 months.

-Alerts were configured to be sent to specified staff members by email when unauthorised and potentially malicious WiFi was detected.
+Alerts were configured to be sent to specified staff members by email when unauthorized and potentially malicious WiFi was detected.

 So what happened?

 The office is located on one of the busiest arterial access roads to Melbourne’s CBD, and, as a result, thousands of vehicles pass within metres of the office daily.